DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 - **Why is it important?**

 Our product will directly support current research and development needs of MARFORCYBER.
 The product that our customer is asking for as well as our research done on the TURN protocol and authentication from client to peer(s) is directly supporting the mission of MARFORCYBER.
-This tool is made to ameliorate a deficicency in utilities that supports the larger MARFORCE cyber mission.
+This tool is made to ameliorate a deficiency in utilities that supports the larger MARFORCECYBER mission.

 - **High-Level Diagram (OV-1)**